nits42/react-learning/01vitereact/README.md

 ﻿# react-learning

-This project was generated with [Vite](https://react.dev/versions) version 18.3.1.
+This React project was generated with [VITE v5.4.2](https://react.dev/versions) version 18.3.1.

 ## To create Project by using Vite
 run